Morton Klein

-Morton A. "Mort" Klein (born 1947) is a German-born American economist, statistician, and pro-Israeli activist.
+Morton A. "Mort" Klein (born 1947) is a German-born American economist, statistician, and pro-Israel activist.
 He is the president of the Zionist Organization of America.
-In 2004, he was named one of the top five Jewish leaders in the United States by The Forward.
+In 2004, The Forward named him as one of the fifty most influential Jewish leaders in the United States.

 Klein is a published academic, having served as a lecturer at Temple University and as a biostatistician at the UCLA Fielding School of Public Health and the Linus Pauling Institute.

 Early life and career

 Klein was born to Holocaust survivors in a displaced persons camp in Günzburg, Germany.
 At age four, he and his family emigrated from Germany to the United States, where he would grow up in South Philadelphia.

-His father was a Satmar chasid, an Orthodox Rabbi with semicha from Moshe Teitelbaum.
-Klein said in a Jewish Press interview regarding his father that "In Europe he had a long beard and black hat and was a rosh yeshiva in his early 20s.
+His father was a Satmar Hasid, an ultra-Orthodox Rabbi with semicha from Moshe Teitelbaum.
+Klein said in a Jewish Press interview regarding his father that, "In Europe, he had a long beard and black hat, and was a rosh yeshiva in his early 20s.
 But he disagreed with the Satmars on Israel.
-My father loved Israel, so obviously this was transmitted to me."
+My father loved Israel; so, obviously this was transmitted to me."

 Klein served as an economist under presidents Richard Nixon, Gerald Ford, and Jimmy Carter.
-He has served as a biostatistician at UCLA School of Public Health and the Linus Pauling Institute of Science and Medicine in Palo Alto, Calif.
+He has served as a biostatistician at UCLA School of Public Health and the Linus Pauling Institute of Science and Medicine in Palo Alto, California.
 He has been a lecturer in mathematics and statistics at Temple University.
-Today, Klein is member of the International Board of Governors of the Ariel University Center of Samaria.
+Today, Klein is a member of the International Board of Governors of the Ariel University Center of Samaria.

-He was dismayed by the 1993 signing of the Oslo Accords, choosing to begin pro-Israel work in response: "I only went into the work because I thought Oslo was a disastrous mistake and I wanted a podium to express that.
-I did not intend to do it for more than a year or two, make my case and then go back to normal life.
+He was dismayed by the 1993 signing of the Oslo Accords, choosing to begin pro-Israel work in response: "I only went into the work because I thought Oslo was a disastrous mistake, and I wanted a podium to express that.
+I did not intend to do it for more than a year or two, make my case, and then go back to normal life.
 But things kept getting worse, not better."